Santer1337/Slice/README.md

 # slice.to - The best solution for authentication!
 The official API wrappers of Slice Authentication services.

 [slice.to](https://slice.to/) allows you to easily integrate secure and simple verification services into your projects without having to worry about the technical things.
+Our API allows you to create your own wrappers of our authentication in any language you want, the full documentation is on our website.

 Usage:
 ------